UAE and Britain powering ahead to green energy targets

 LONDON: With climate change and resource scarcity looming, the global green technology sector is leading the charge to create a cleaner energy future.

-Green technology (greentech) is a broad term for innovative companies that are working towards carbon-neutral solutions for a sustainable planet.
+Green technology (greentech) is a broad term for innovative companies that are working toward carbon-neutral solutions for a sustainable planet.

 In tandem with its historically hydrocarbon-powered economy, the UAE is now a pioneer in energy diversification, launching some of the world’s most innovative solar, wind and waste-to-energy projects.